MichaelLogan11/busn32130_final_proj/README.md

 We also understand that we used a very small sample of assets, so we would have liked to expand that selection to provide more detail on what assets are available for purchase.

 ### Use of ChatGPT and LLMs
-While some of the visualizations used were rather simple, the LLMs were used in the creation of some graphics, specifically those in Python.
+While some of the visualizations used were rather simple, LLMs were used in the creation of some more detailed graphics, specifically those in Python.
 Particularly, ChatGPT was used when adding a complex feature, like multiple charts on one plot, overlaying text callouts, or shading appropriate portions.
 The use of LLMs is noted at the top of each Jupyter Notebook in the "Visualizations" folder.

 ## Reposity Layout
 * `Folder` Data Files